The Honeymooners: IDN

-Two series, 26 episodes in all were made for R.C.T.I. in 1996.
+Two series, 26 episodes in all were made for RCTI in 1996.
 It was the first sitcom of that style ever attempted in Indonesia.
 It was titled Detak Detik (Ticking Seconds) and starred Mat Sola as the Jackie Gleason character.
 Art Carney rang the cast prior to production to give them his best wishes.
 It was decided to make Mat Sola a Silver Bird taxi driver, as they had a bit more prestige in Indonesia.
 They left Nurbuat, who mirrored Ed Norton, as a sewerage worker.
 The chemistry worked well.
 The series had to remove any references to alcohol, as Indonesia is a country with a Muslim majority population.

 CAN

 French Canada was entertained for years in the 1960s and '70s by a sitcom titled Cré Basile, with Olivier Guimond, Béatrice Picard, Denis Drouin and Amulette Garneau, which was an uncredited Quebecois version of The Honeymooners.
 It could, by contemporary standards, qualify as plagiarism.